microsoft/pyright/docs/configuration.md

 ## Execution Environment Options
 Pyright allows multiple “execution environments” to be defined for different portions of your source tree.
-For example, a subtree may be designed to run with a different PYTHONPATH or a different version of the python interpreter than the rest of the source base.
+For example, a subtree may be designed to run with different import search paths or a different version of the python interpreter than the rest of the source base.

 The following settings can be specified for each execution environment.